-- The French king committed to support the Princes’ fight against the catholic Emperor Charles V of Habsburg.
+- The French king committed to supporting the Princes’ fight against the Catholic Emperor Charles V of Habsburg.

 When Henri II died in 1559, the chateau of Chambord was still not completed.
 The monument would sporadically continue to undergo work until the reign of Louis XIV.